Primary Care Sports Medicine Fellowship Program

 Cleveland Clinic's Sports Health Primary Care Sports Medicine Fellowship participates in the National Residency Matching Program’s Specialties Matching Service for fellowships found under Primary Care Sports Medicine.
 Please see the National Residency Match Program’s Specialties Matching Service (SMS) at NRMP.org for further details; the program is listed as Cleveland Clinic Fairview Hospital.

-As a result of the Program’s participation in the NRMP process, applications are accepted from July 15 through September 30 each year through ERAS.
+As a result of the Program’s participation in the NRMP process, applications are accepted from July 15 – September 15 each year through ERAS.
 Interviews are typically conducted in early October. and second date in early November.
 The Rank List for our program is submitted in December with the Match List available at the beginning of January.

 Graduates of residency programs in the following specialties are eligible to apply to the program: